 The Jail Manager is responsible for the Jail population accounting.
-This data shall be compiled on a monthly basis and shall include categories of inmates (i.e., adult males and females, juvenile males and females, felonies, misdemeanors, sentenced and non-sentenced).
+This data shall be compiled monthly and shall include categories of inmates (i.e., adult males and females, juvenile males and females, felonies, misdemeanors, sentenced and non-sentenced).
 The Jail Manager shall provide the Board of State and Community Corrections with applicable inmate demographic information annually as described in the Jail Profile Survey [Title 15 §1040].